KempnerInstitute/Backtrack/README.md

 CountDown: Code is adopted from [Stream of Search](https://github.com/kanishkg/stream-of-search)

-Verl: Code is adopted from [Ver](https://github.com/volcengine/verl)
+Verl: Code is adopted from [Verl](https://github.com/volcengine/verl).
+Scripts to train CountDown model can be found under `my_scripts/`